Gisbert12843/ESP32_WeatherStation/components/lvgl/docs/overview/style-props.md

 <li style='display:inline; margin-right: 20px; margin-left: 0px'><strong>Ext. draw</strong> No</li>
 </ul>

-### arc_image_src
+### arc_img_src
 Set an image from which the arc will be masked out.
 It's useful to display complex effects on the arcs.
-Can be a pointer to `lv_image_dsc_t` or a path to a file
+Can be a pointer to `lv_img_dsc_t` or a path to a file
 <ul>
 <li style='display:inline; margin-right: 20px; margin-left: 0px'><strong>Default</strong> `NULL`</li>
 <li style='display:inline; margin-right: 20px; margin-left: 0px'><strong>Inherited</strong> No</li>